awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 **service health dashboard**<a name="servicehealthdashboard"></a>
 A web page showing up\-to\-the\-minute information about AWS service availability\.
 The dashboard is located at [http://status\.aws\.amazon\.com/](http://status.aws.amazon.com/)\.

+**Service Quotas**<a name="servicequotas"></a>
+A service for viewing and managing your quotas easily and at scale as your AWS workloads grow\.
+Quotas, also referred to as limits, are the maximum number of resources that you can create in an AWS account\.

 **service role**<a name="servicerole"></a>
 An [IAM](#IAM) [role](#role) that grants permissions to an AWS service so it can access AWS [resource](#resource)s\.
 The policies that you attach to the service role determine which AWS resources the service can access and what it can do with those resources\.